 Barclay was diagnosed with a severe language delay at around 20 months and later, more specifically, a disorder called Childhood Apraxia of Speech (CAS).
 He was in speech therapy, but progress was slow.
 I started learning that sign language can help bridge the gap in communication skills for late talkers.
 I discovered Baby Signing Time by Rachel Coleman, and we started using it with Barclay a few months before his second birthday.

 Some people believe that teaching a child to use sign language to communicate takes away their motivation to talk, but this couldn’t be further from the truth.
 It actually has the opposite effect.
-What I found with Barclay was that he would not even attempt to repeat a new word until after he had learned the sign for it.
+I found with Barclay that he would not even attempt to repeat a new word until after learning the sign for it.
 In a matter of just a few months, his ability to communicate went from almost nothing to 50 or more words and more than 100 signs.
 Some parents don’t realize that language is a continuum.
 Toddlers don’t just wake up one morning and start talking.
 It is a long process.
 So children with language delays are often stuck somewhere on that continuum.
 Sign Language can be a great tool to help move them along.

 Barclay communicates pretty well verbally to us, and we’ve long stopped teaching him new signs.
 There are a few that he has held on to, and we accept those as communication from him.
 I encourage you that if you have a late talker in your family, adding sign language into your intervention toolbox will have significant benefits!

 Did you or do you use sign language with your child?
 What are your experiences?
 Please comment and share!

 “If a child can’t learn the way we teach, maybe we should teach the way they learn.”